Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 He sniffed, and added: "Fucking good spaceship, too."

 Powell sat back and considered as Saunders rambled on at length about saurian robotic terminators, stasis chambers, the trouble with blue fur, statues, collapsing buildings, missile-riding, Vulza-riding and how much he hated fire suppressant, black holes and Darragh Houston.
 The whole monologue was being recorded for transmission back to Earth.
-How much of it was true or even plausible wasn't a matter he intended to waste much time and thought on, but he did notice that while Saunders mentioned something called the "Hierarchy" a couple of times, he didn't elaborate on who---or what---said Hierarchy might be.
+How much of it was true or even plausible wasn't a matter he intended to waste much time and thought on, but he did notice that while Saunders mentioned something called the "Hierarchy" a couple of times, he didn't elaborate on who - or what - said Hierarchy might be.

 When it came up again, he finally had to interrupt.
 "Okay, that's the third fookin' time you've mentioned this 'Hierarchy'.
 Who in the hell are **they** meant to be?" he demanded.